-To add an NDAS device
+To add an NDAS device (only in a Linux-based bootable media)

-- 1. In a Linux-based bootable media, run the management console.

-- 2. Click Configure iSCSI/NDAS devices.

-- 3. In NDAS devices, click Add device.

-- 4. Specify the 20-character device ID.

-- 5. If you want to allow writing data onto the device, specify the five-character write key.
-Without this key, the device will be available in the read-only mode.
+- 1. Click Tools > Configure iSCSI/NDAS devices. - 2.
+Click NDAS devices, and then click Add device. - 3.
+Specify the 20-character device ID. - 4.
+If you want to allow writing data onto the device, specify the five-character write key.
+Without this key, the device will be available in the read-only mode. - 5.
+Click OK. - 6.
+Click Close to close the window.